andymur/ot-eco-spark/README.md

 # OTUS Spark Ecosystem Course.
-Third Homework.
-Working with RDD/DataFrame/DataSet in Spark.
+Sixth Homework.
+Working with Spark Structured Streaming.

 ### Goal

-After completion of this homework you'll gain an experience working with RDD / DataFrame and DataSet APIs.
-You will be able to build DataMart based on raw data using Spark and various APIs.
+After homework completion you'll be able to train and store Spark ML models.
+In the second part of this HW you'll be using Spark ML models along with Spark Structured Streaming.

 ### Assignment

 #### First part

-Create the first data frame containing facts from the data which are available in parquet format (src/main/resources/data/yellow_taxi_jan_25_2018).
-Create the second data frame containing locations from the data available in csv format (src/main/resources/data/taxi_zones.csv).
-Using Spark DataFrame DSL create a table with most popular areas of taxi orders.
-Print the result and also store it into the output parquet file.
+Build and train model for Iris classification.
+Data set description can be found here: https://ru.wikipedia.org/wiki/%D0%98%D1%80%D0%B8%D1%81%D1%8B_%D0%A4%D0%B8%D1%88%D0%B5%D1%80%D0%B0.
+Data set in csv format can be found here: https://www.kaggle.com/arshid/iris-flower-dataset In the end you should provide either notebook or program.

 #### Second part

-Create RDD containing facts from the data available in parquet format (src/main/resources/data/yellow_taxi_jan_25_2018).
-Create lambda function to build a table showing the most frequent order time.
-Print the result and also store into the space separated text file.

-#### Third part

-Create DataSet containing facts from the data available in parquet format (src/main/resources/data/yellow_taxi_jan_25_2018).
-Using Spark DataSet DSL and lambda function create the table showing ride distance distribution.
-Print the result and store it into the PostgreSQL DB table.
-For that purpose design and create the table structure and store it within the project.

-i.e., you end up with Data Mart containing different columns (e.g., total number of rides, average ride distance, min and max ride distance etc).
+Create an application which reads from the Apache Kafka topic (e.g. "input") csv records with 4 features and returns prediction result into another Apache Kafka topic (e.g. "prediction")

 ### Solution

 #### First part

-Can be found in ```src/main/scala/com/andymur/ot/ecospark/DataApiHomeWorkTaxi.scala``` or as Zeppelin notebook ```src/main/resources/OT-ECO-HW3.1.json```
+Can be found in ```src/main/scala/com/andymur/ot/ecospark/IrisClassifier.scala```

 #### Second part

-Can be found in ```src/main/scala/com/andymur/ot/ecospark/DataApiRDDMostFrequentHours.scala``` or as Zeppelin notebook ```src/main/resources/OT-ECO-HW3.2.json```
+Can be found in ```src/main/scala/com/andymur/ot/ecospark/KafkaStreamReaderWriter.scala```

-#### Third part

-Make sure you started postgresql docker image.
-You can do it running ```docker-compose up``` from the project directory.
-After you can run the application which can be found in ```src/main/scala/com/andymur/ot/ecospark/DataApiDataSetIntoPG.scala```

 ### How to check (compile, build & run, etc)